Quality Improvement Plan

 - available at the principal office for family day care services.

-A QIP must be prepared for a new service within 3 months of the service approval being granted and provided to the regulatory authority on request.
+prepared for a new service within 3 months of the service approval being granted and provided to the regulatory authority on request.

 Self-assessment against the NQS drives continuous improvement and is essential to providing quality outcomes for children.
 (Guide to the NQF, 2018)